keithasaurus/koda-validate/docs/how_to/runtime_type_checking.rst

 .. module:: koda_validate.signature
     :noindex:

-:data:`validate_signature` can be used as a decorator that can to validate function arguments and return values at runtime.
+Koda Validate supports runtime type-checking via :data:`validate_signature`. :data`validate_signature` can be used as a decorator that can to validate function arguments and return values at runtime.
 By default, it will infer the validation logic to use by inspecting the typehints.

 .. testcode:: basic